-If the lights on your nbn® connection box or modem aren't turning green after activation, it usually means your service hasn't finished connecting to the nbn® network — or there's a simple setup issue that needs attention.
+If the lights on your nbn® connection box or modem aren't turning green after activation, it usually means your service hasn't finished connecting to the nbn® network or there's a simple setup issue that needs attention.
+This guide will help you understand what each light means and walk you through the steps to get your service online.

 Understanding your nbn® lights